mberrouk/Net_practice/README.md

 		- Public IP Range: 128.0.0.0 to 191.255.0.0
 			- First octet value range from 128 to 191
 		- Private IP Range: 172.16.0.0 to 173.31.255.255
+			- Private APIPA Range: 169.254.0.0 to 169.254.255.255
+				- APIPA: Automatic Private IP Addressing is a feature with MICROSOFT Windows-based computers to automatically assign itself an IP address within this range if a DHCP server is not available on the network.
 		- Subnet Mask: 255.255.0.0 (16 bits)
 		- Number of Networks: 16382
 		- Numebr of Hosts per Network: 65534